-Charging stations for electric vehicles have been introduced at various sites to encourage employees to use this type of vehicles.
+Charging stations for electric vehicles have also been introduced at various sites to encourage employees to use this type of vehicle and to thus reduce emissions caused by commuting.

 Greenhouse gas emissions

 The significant sources of the greenhouse gas emissions generated as a result of the Company's activity are primarily made up, indirectly, of the combustion of natural gas for heating and producing electricity.